gguillotte/mdsrd5/mdsrd5.md

 It must be stored in a jar or flask that has been coated inside with oil of slipperiness.
 When found, a container contains 1d6 + 1 ounces.

 One ounce of the glue can cover a 1-foot square surface.
 The glue takes 1 minute to set.
-Once it has done so, the bond it creates can be broken only by the application of universal solvent or oil of etherealness, or with a wish spell.
+Once it has done so, the bond it creates can be broken only by the application of universal solvent or oil of [*etherealness*](#etherealness), or with a [*wish*](#wish) spell.

 ### Spell Scroll